reallife01/celo-crowfunding-project/README.md

-cd client then run #npm run dev
+Navigate to cd client then run #npm run dev